Tech workers largely remain male and white. But increasing diversity is a complex issue that doesn’t have only one solution.

 However, Cohen, Coukos, and others observed that the current administration’s resistance to new regulations would likely nix the prospects of rulemaking that would place more compliance obligations on federal contractors.

-Furthermore, many larger tech companies already have diversity and inclusion programs that focus on specific race groups for recruitment, selection, training, and advancement efforts, making added regulation unnecessary, they said.
+Furthermore, many larger tech companies already have diversity and inclusion programs that focus on specific race groups for recruitment, selection, training, and advancement efforts, making added regulation unnecessary, the management-side attorneys said.

 Non-Rulemaking Ideas Better Received